Accessible Travel

 Accessible Travel in Vermont

 From Vermont’s highest peak to New England’s longest rail trail, accessible travel experiences are available in many forms throughout the Green Mountains.
 Adaptive recreation programs for skiing, riding, sailing, mountain biking, and more open up outdoor recreation to every body in Vermont.
-Caring communities and accessible downtown infrastructure offer accessible attractions like the Brattleboro Words Trail, exploring southern Vermont’s literary history, wheelchair-accessible boardwalks with stunning mountain views, and inspiring and inventive museums and galleries.
-Whether you’re shredding Vermont’s first mountain bike trail built with adaptive bikes in mind, sampling locally grown food, craft beer, wine, and spirits, or taking in views of the Ottauquechee River from above, Vermont’s accessible adventure starts here.
+Caring communities and accessible downtown infrastructure are dedicated to developing accessible infrastructure through trail assessments, grants, and community-led initiatives.
+Whether you’re shredding Vermont’s mountain bike trails, sampling locally grown food, or taking in the views from above, Vermont’s accessible adventure starts here.

 Top Attractions